zeljkofilipin/filipin.eu/_drafts/deep-work-quotes.md

 > I used a weekly review to look over my scoreboard to celebrate good weeks, help understand what led to bad weeks, and most important, figure out how to ensure a good score for the days ahead.

-> The 4DX framework is based on the fundamental premise that execution is more difficult than strategizing.

 #### Be Lazy

 #### Be Lazy Introduction